nikkiricks/Sloane-Phone-Node/README.md

 ## How tech and life came together

-This interaction inspired me to think, what if I could have left my daughter with a simple device that could text me an emoji how she was feeling as opposed to going through the babysitter?
+This experience inspired me, what if I could have left my daughter with a simple device that could text me an emoji how she was feeling as opposed to going through the babysitter?
 Maybe the two options could be :smiley: or :cry:?

 So the idea of the **Sloane Phone** was born.